Charte-dot/The-Tipsy-Tiger-cg/README.md

     * As an unregistered user I still access content so that I can decide to register at a later time[#12](https://github.com/Charte-dot/The-Tipsy-Tiger-cg/issues/12)

-6. Epic: Enable users to Filter content to find reciepes with certain ingrediants.
+6. Epic: Enable users to Filter content to find recipes with certain ingrediants.

 * User Stories: